skeledrew/ratot/README.rst

   * You may also change the HOST and PORT if you wish and know what you're doing.

-  * NB: If you get the message `It seems python-dotenv is not installed with cli option.` do ``pip install python-dotenv[cli]``
+  * NB: If you get the message *It seems python-dotenv is not installed with cli option.*, do ``$ pip install python-dotenv[cli]``

-9) Start the server and router bot on your machine:
+9) Start both the server and router bot on your machine:

   a) ``$ cd ratot``